cu-library/primo-customization-package/README.md

 - `mv alma-customization-package 01OCUL_CRL-CRL_DEFAULT`
 - `cd ../.. && gulp run --view 01OCUL_CRL-CRL_DEFAULT --ve --browserify`
 - Visit http://localhost:8003/discovery/search?query=any,contains,colonization&vid=01OCUL_CRL:CRL_DEFAULT in the browser to see changes.
+- To generate a new package to upload to Alma, use `gulp create-package --ve --browserify`